evamtanner/child_growth_modeling/README.md

 # Code to Implement Nonlinear Modeling to Characterize Child Growth Trajectories
-* We use a double logistic model to characterize postnatal growth
+* We use a double logistic model to characterize postnatal growth in infancy and early- to mid-childhood
 * Parameter estimates are then used to calculate dynamic growth metrics that can be used for novel application in environmental epidemiology

 ## Software Requirements